 Its such a rare treat in Chobe National Park, that was the first day in 3 months that the guide had seen a leopard, let alone 3 leopards.

-On the way out, we were overjoyed to see two mommy lionesses escorting their cubs to the lake.
+On the way out, we were overjoyed to see two mommy lionesses escorting their cubs to the Chobe river.
 The group crossed the road right in front of us.
 We couldn’t believe our lucky stars, and it was just morning.

 The sightings in Chobe and Kruger National Park already made our ‘Southern Africa in 14 days’ totally worth it.